 Can I be physically intimate in a long-distance relationship?

-When it comes to physical intimacy, things can get a little tricky for couples in long-distance relationships—how can you and your partner maintain this aspect of intimacy without touch?
+When it comes to physical intimacy, things can get a little tricky for couples in long-distance relationships—how can you and your partner maintain this aspect of intimacy without touch and avoid the negative effects of not having sex?
 According to Alexandra Fine, sexologist and the co-founder and CEO of Dame Products: “It’s totally possible to experience physical intimacy while being physically apart”—and thanks to a number of new technologies, resources abound for helping to keep the spark alive in your relationship, even when you’re apart from one another.

 How can I sexually engage with my partner in a long-distance relationship?

 If you and your partner want to sexually engage with one another over a distance, it’s important to set boundaries and establish consent before anything else.
 Dominnique Karetsos, the CEO and founder of Healthy Pleasure Group, says that virtual sex is a whole different act unto itself, adding “even if you’re comfortable communicating your needs in person, you’re figuring out to do so in a new scenario.”
 When considering virtual sex for the first time, communication is essential.
 Learning about what the other is comfortable with (Are you comfortable using a webcam, for instance, or capturing screenshots while in the act?)—and conversely, what is off limits.